Sociocultural Support Activities

 Especially in the field of eye-care, Canon strives to provide improved medical assistance to the people with vision impairment by utilizing its technology from the Medical Group that Canon plans to further strengthen and expand its operation as part of the priority business strategy.
 In India, despite the fact that 80% of cataracts, a major cause of visual impairment, are believed to be preventable or treatable, the issue is lack of access to appropriate diagnostic or therapeutic care due to insufficiently developed healthcare infrastructure.
 Canon India opens vision centers in selected villages to provide eye examinations using equipment made by Canon.

-A total of 4,089 people visited these centers in 2023, with 764 receiving free eyeglasses, and 156 patients being referred for treatment in hospital.
-There were 20,081 beneficiaries in the entire 4E’s Project.
+A total of 5,746 people visited these centers in 2025, with 707 receiving free eyeglasses, and 408 patients being referred for treatment in hospital.
+More than 21,000 beneficiaries were reached through the 4E’s Project.

 Support for Education in Asia